shankarsharma8089/Attention_mechanism_with_numpy/README.md

 -when a person is shown with multiple images , the eye movement can show his attention on the most attracted part

-"""Neurons at the earliest stages are tuned to simple visual attributes such as intensity contrast, colour opponency, orientation, direction and velocity of motion, or stereo disparity at several spatial scales.
-Neuronal tuning becomes increasingly more specialized with the progression from low-level to high-level visual areas, such that higher-level visual areas include neurons that respond only to corners or junctions, shape-from-shading cues or views of specific real-world objects."""
+->Neurons at the earliest stages are tuned to simple visual attributes such as intensity contrast, colour opponency, orientation, direction and velocity of motion, or stereo disparity at several spatial scales.
+Neuronal tuning becomes increasingly more specialized with the progression from low-level to high-level visual areas, such that higher-level visual areas include neurons that respond only to corners or junctions, shape-from-shading cues or views of specific real-world objects.

 relation between human memory and attention:
 -it stores information in the memory that the human subject most pays attention too.